 IMARC Group’s latest report, titled “Gelatin Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2020-2025”, finds that the global gelatin market size reached US$ 2,413 Million in 2019.
 Gelatin is a colorless, flavorless, and water-soluble food protein obtained from collagen that is derived from the body parts of various mammals.
 It is commercially available in numerous forms such as powder, sheets and granules and is generally composed of water, mineral salts and amino acids.
 Gelatin forms a thermally reversible elastic gel when mixed with water and gives a unique organoleptic property and flavor release to the products.
 Due to its water-binding, crystallization control and film-forming properties, gelatin is employed in various industries, ranging from food, pharmaceutical, nutraceutical to photography, cosmetic and packaging industries.

-Global Gelatin Market Drivers/Constraints:
+Global Gelatin Market Trends: